Seppli11/ZHAW-Summary/summaries/24FS/CCP2/1_PAAS.md

 ### Operations Support and Management Systems (Access Control, ...)

 This sub-system allows for multi-tenancy and splitting up the service of the system into different projects for different users and groups.
-In addition to that, it may does the rating and creation of the bill.
+In addition to that, it may do the rating and creation of the bill.

 ## OpenShift